Sanabot/hello-world/README.md

 [Learn more about GitHub Pages](https://pages.github.com/)

 ## Rename this repository to publish your site
+this is my project as a beginner for hactoberfest.

 We've already set-up a GitHub Pages website for you, based on your personal username.
 This repository is called `hello-world`, but you'll rename it to: `username.github.io`, to match your website's URL address.
 If the first part of the repository doesn’t exactly match your username, it won’t work, so make sure to get it right.